pwFoo/jqSlim/README.md

 ```

 ### Keep the chain!
-All ki.js methods are chainable, just like jQuery.
+All jqSlim methods are chainable, just like jQuery.

 ## Plugins?
-Yeah, you can write plugins for ki.js if you want, fork the project, keep them super super xxs and I promise to merge them into the official repo.
+Yeah, you can write plugins for jqSlim if you want, fork the project, keep them super super xxs and I promise to merge them into the official repo.

 ### ki.extend

 Check out a lot of already made extensions for ki.js here: [ki.extend.js](https://github.com/james2doyle/ki.extend.js) (thanks to [james2doyle](https://github.com/james2doyle))

+### Ajax plugin

+The great [ajax module](https://github.com/fdaciuk/ajax) from [fdaciuk](https://github.com/fdaciuk) is converted to [jqSlim ajax plugin](https://github.com/pwFoo/jqSlim-ajax).

+### jqSlim plugins

+Updated [ki.extend plugins](https://github.com/james2doyle/ki.extend.js) some additional plugins are added to the plugin directory.

+* fadeIn() / fadeOut
+* closest()

 ### How to make plugins?
-Just add your methods to the prototype of ki.js and you're done.
+Just add your methods to the prototype of jqSlim and you're done.
 For example, let's add a `text()` method for setting or getting the text of an element, in the tiniest way I can think of:

 ```javascript